JakeSteam/blog-programming/_posts/2018-08-28-generic-sharedpreferences-utility-class.md

 Most importantly, the datatype to read / write is determined by the default value passed.
 E.g. if the default datatype is a string, `getString` will be used.
 This can be a problem when storing numbers, as passing a long for a value saved as an int will not return the correct SharedPreference.

-The result of the SharedPreference setting is returned as a boolean so the caller can have confidence in the save’s success.
+The result of the SharedPreference setting is returned as a boolean so the caller can have confidence in the save's success.

 ```
 fun set(key: String, value: T, toBackedUp: Boolean = true): Boolean {